canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ### Popular and Widely Used Licences

-The following is are lists of licences categorized by permissive and reciprocal.
+The following are lists of licences categorized by permissive and reciprocal.
 For full list refer to Open Source Initiative (OSI) and Free Software Foundation (FSF) Websites.

 ### Permissive Licences